 - What is the absolute rock-bottom price you’d be willing to entertain?

 - If the prospect said YES to selling their property:

 - “Thanks for calling.
 If you haven't already, please sign and return the offer to us via the address information at the bottom of the page.”

 - If the prospect said MAYBE to selling their property:

 - “Thanks for calling.
-Our team will take a closer look and if we’re able to pursue this property further, you will hear from an associate in the next 2 business days.”
+Our team will take a closer look, and if we can pursue this property further, you will hear from an associate in the next 2 business days.”

 - If the prospect said NO to selling their property:

 There are mixed reviews and experiences with virtual receptionist services like PATLive.